5 Bizarre Facts You May Not Know About Serial Killer John Wayne Gacy

-The “killer clown” continues to shock and horrify, 25 years after his execution.
+The “killer clown” continues to shock and horrify, decades after his execution.

-In the annals of true crime, John Wayne Gacy stands out as an especially nightmarish serial rapist, torturer, and murderer.
+When it comes to true crime history, John Wayne Gacy stands out as an especially nightmarish serial rapist, torturer, and murderer.

 As a result, many facts are well known about John Wayne Gacy and his atrocities, especially among true crime aficionados.